jonabc/channels/README.md

 // results == []int{1, 2}
 ```

 Tap reads values from the input channel and calls the provided `[pre/post]Fn` functions with each value before and after writing the value to the output channel, respectivel.
-The output channel has the same capacity as the input channel, and will be closed after the input channel is closed and drained.
+The output channel is unbuffered by default, and will be closed after the input channel is closed and drained.

 ### WithDone